 c) that it is important to take into consideration the ongoing work in ITU-R and ITU-D, and the need to avoid duplication of effort;

-Reasons: to further explain the rationale for focusing the work of ITU-D Resolution 9 on the economic aspects of spectrum management and monitoring

-d) the successful cooperation between ITU-R and ITU-D to produce the reports entitled "WTDC-98 Resolution 9: Review of national spectrum management and use of the spectrum – Stage 1: 29.7-960 MHz", "WTDC Resolution 9 (Rev. Istanbul, 2002): Review of national spectrum management and use of the spectrum – Stage 2: 960-3 000 MHz" and "WTDC Resolution 9 (Rev. Doha, 2006): Review of national spectrum management and use of the spectrum – Stage 3: 3 000 MHz - 30 GHz";
+e) the successful cooperation between ITU-R and ITU-D to produce the reports entitled "WTDC-98 Resolution 9: Review of national spectrum management and use of the spectrum – Stage 1: 29.7-960 MHz", "WTDC Resolution 9 (Rev. Istanbul, 2002): Review of national spectrum management and use of the spectrum – Stage 2: 960-3 000 MHz" and "WTDC Resolution 9 (Rev. Doha, 2006): Review of national spectrum management and use of the spectrum – Stage 3: 3 000 MHz - 30 GHz";

-e) the considerable support given by the Telecommunication Development Bureau (BDT) in the compilation of these reports, supporting developing countries;
+f) the considerable support given by the Telecommunication Development Bureau (BDT) in the compilation of these reports, supporting developing countries;

-f) the successful development of the "Spectrum Fees Database" (SF Database) in response to Question 21/2 in accordance with Resolution 9 (Rev. Doha, 2006), established within the framework of Question 21/2, and the initial compilation of guidelines and case studies to assist administrations in extracting information from the SF Database for use in the preparation of fee-calculation models that suit their national requirements;
+g) the successful development of the "Spectrum Fees Database" (SF Database) and the initial compilation of guidelines and case studies to assist administrations in extracting information from the SF Database for use in the preparation of fee-calculation models that suit their national requirements;

 Reasons: consequential to the suppression of Question 21/2 at WTDC-06

-g) that, in connection with the ITU-R Handbook on National Spectrum Management and Report ITU-R SM.2012, additional guidelines have been compiled offering various national approaches to spectrum management fees for spectrum use,
+h) that, in connection with the ITU-R Handbook on National Spectrum Management and Report ITU-R SM.2012, additional guidelines have been compiled offering various national approaches to spectrum management fees for spectrum use,

 Reasons: the review of Report ITU-R SM.2012 has been finalised by ITU-R in September 2010.
 The current version is Report ITU-R SM.2012-3.
+It is reviewed on a regular basis under the normal ITU-R process, but this does not need to be specified in this Resolution.

+Taking into account

+No. 155 of the ITU Convention, defining aim of studies conducted within ITU-R

+Current mandate of ITU-R Study group 1 as defined by Radiocommunication Assembly in Resolution ITU-R 4-6

+Reasons: to further explain the rationale for focusing the work of ITU-D Resolution 9 on the economic aspects of spectrum management and monitoring and indicate there is no overlap between work carried by SF 1 and the one proposed under Resolution 9

 resolves

-1 to prepare a report within the next study period on national technical and economic approaches to spectrum management and spectrum monitoring;
+to prepare a report within the next study period on national policy and economic/financial approaches[ to spectrum management ] and spectrum monitoring, with a particular focus on the establishment of transparent licensing process

 Reasons: to focus the work of Resolution 9 on topics decided by WTDC-14 as the most relevant to be studied by ITU-D during the 2014-2018 study cycle.
 The lists of topics may be changed on the basis of discussions during WDTC-14.
+CEPT is ready to discuss with other regions the potential scope of group’s activities to adequately reflect the member states needs.

 2 to continue the development of the SF Database, incorporating national experiences, and provide additional guidelines and case studies, based on contributions from administrations;

-3 to provide the necessary information on activities carried out by ITU-D Study Group 2, ITU-R Study Group 1 and relevant BDT programmes,
+3 to continue to gather the necessary information on activities carried out by ITU-D Study Group 2, ITU-R Study Group 1 and relevant BDT programmes,

 Reasons: editorial modification to reflect that this is an on-going activity